RobbieHember/fcgadgets/bc1ha/README.md

 - Rasterize planting layer using **RasterizePlantingLayer** (0.5 hours).
 This generates rasters for species codes, percents and genetic worths.

-- Digitize Timber Supply Area (TSA) boundaries if they have changed. (< 0.1 hours)

 - Run scripts that generate derived variables. (~1 hour)

 ## DERIVED VARIABLES
+### Biogeoclimatic Zone (Gap-filled)
+Gap-fill biogeoclimatic zone for areas not classified as treed.
-### Regeneration Type Compilation: Representing artificial stand establishment, including planting and direct seeding, is aided by the silviculture base code (SBC), silviculture technique code (STC), and silviculture method code (SMC) provided in the RESULTS activity layer.
+### Regeneration Type Compilation
+Representing artificial stand establishment, including planting and direct seeding, is aided by the silviculture base code (SBC), silviculture technique code (STC), and silviculture method code (SMC) provided in the RESULTS activity layer.
 The Regeneration Type Compilation 1 (RTC1) re-classifies stand establishment events into regeneration types to facilitate use in models.
 (0.5 hours)
 - Back-to-back planting: Sometimes planting projects span multiple years, yet the precise spatial location is sometimes only approximated (aspatially) within the opening (see section on rasterizing planting events).
 By include a class for back-to-back planting, models can exclude the excessive number of events, focusing on the first or last instance.
 -